Ahmed-Sami-Abdelaleem/Ahmed-Sami-Abdelaleem/README.md

 ## Looking for Opportunities

-I'm currently seeking junior React developer.
+I'm currently seeking for Font End position.
 Feel free to reach out if you'd like to collaborate or have any opportunities!